Overcoming alcohol dependency: How hypnotherapy and CBT can help

 As a therapist trained in hypnotherapy and psychotherapy, I integrate cognitive behavioural therapy (CBT) into treatment.
 CBT helps to identify and change negative thought patterns that fuel drinking behaviours.
 The process involves:

-• Identifying underlying triggers - This could be trauma going all the way back to childhood.
+• Identifying underlying triggers - This could be trauma going back to childhood.

 • Psychoeducation - To teach clients about how alcohol affects the brain, behaviour and emotions.